- by Beatrice

 Tibet Tours from Nepal

-Nepal and Tibet are neighbors, they share the Himalayas as well as Buddhist culture.
-Have your Tibet tour from Nepal, you can visit two of the dreamy destinations at the same time.
-This tour will show you different natural sceneries, different cultures, and different people. ...
+Have your Nepal Tibet tour from Kathmandu to Lhasa, you can visit two of the dreamy destinations once as they share the Himalayas as well as Buddhist culture.
+This tour will show you different natural sceneries, cultures, and people. ...

 Things you should know for your Nepal travel